ShieldMyFiles/duly-noted/README.md

 ## Why Duly Noted?
 The goal of this project is to provide an easy, flexible way to comment source code, leveraging links!

-We tried a bunch of tools before we sent out to write our own, but none of them had the full set features we needed.
+We tried a bunch of tools before we set out to write our own, but none of them had the full set features we needed.
-We spent a lot of time writing comments, and running document generators, all to produce less-than-useful documentation that we rarely looked at - so Duly Noted was born.
+We spent a lot of time writing comments, and running document generators - all to produce less-than-useful documentation that we rarely looked at ... so Duly Noted was born.

 Duly Noted aims to:
-* Output documentation in easy to display formats
+* Output documentation in easy to display/render/share formats
     * HTML
     * Markdown
 * Support linking
     * Link internally between places in comments with simple, clean notation
     * Link externally to wikis, tickets, tasks, issues, stack-overflow questions - you name it.
-* Produce "Literate" code style documentation that is easy to read and understand
+* Produce ["Literate Programming"](https://en.wikipedia.org/wiki/Literate_programming) code style documentation that is easy to read and understand
-* Support long-form and short form comments in many different languages
+* Support long-form and short-form comments in many different languages
     * HTML/XML `<!-- -->`
-    * C, C++, JS, Etc. `// , /**`
+    * C, C++, JS, Etc. `//` , `/**`
-* Produce documents that are easy to host in git tools (GitHub, BitBucket)
+* Produce documents that are easy to host automagically in git tools (GitHub, BitBucket)
-    * See the docs in action here --> [Duly Noted Docs](/docs)
+    * See the docs for this project in action here --> [Duly Noted Docs](/docs)

 ## Installing
 ```